veertuinc/anklet/plugins/receivers/github/README.md

 ### What you need:

 1. An active database the receiver can access.
 For help setting up the database, see [Database Setup](https://github.com/veertuinc/anklet/blob/main/docs/database.md#database-setup).
 1. Some sort of Auth method like a PAT or a Github App for the repo you want to receive webhooks about.
+They need `Administration`, `Webhooks`, and `Actions` set to `Read and write`.
 1. A way to receive webhooks.
 This can be a public URL or IP that points to the server running the Anklet Github Receiver.

 In the `config.yml`, you can define the `github_receiver` plugin as follows: